-HIS operates a timetable in 40 and 60-minute blocks.
-Lower School students participate in Mandarin daily, and Music, Physical Education (PE) or Rhythm and Movement (students in Early Years - K), Art (students in Grades K-5), Design Technology and Library with specialist teachers.
+Lower School students participate in Mandarin daily, and Performing Arts, Physical Education (PE) or Rhythm and Movement (students in Early Years - K), Art (students in Grades K-5), Design Technology and Library with specialist teachers.
 Students learn the remainder of the day with their homeroom teachers.
-Through the use of transdisciplinary learning, relevant concepts and issues are integrated into these diverse and different learning blocks in order to allow students dive deeper into learned knowledge and make connections to real life.
+Through the use of transdisciplinary learning, relevant concepts and issues are integrated into these diverse and different learning opportunities in order to allow students dive deeper into learned knowledge and make connections to real life.

-3.3 Physical Education, Music, Art and Design Technology
+3.3 Personal, Social, and Physical Education, Music, Art and Design Technology

-Physical Education (P.E.)
+Personal, Social, and Physical Education (P.S.P.E.)